 The Science Council is an independent SAC which operates to the highest standards of openness and transparency.
 It will work in accordance with guidelines by the FSA and relevant guidance and rules established across Government for the operation of Scientific Advisory Committees.
 These include:

-The Science Council is supported by a Secretariat provided by the FSA.
+The Science Council is supported by a Secretariat provided by the Food Standards Agency.

-The Council's work programme will focus on high-level, cross-cutting issues identified by the FSA (the Council may also flag issues of importance to the FSA for possible consideration.
-Current strategic issues which are likely to form part of the Council's considerations include:
+The Council’s work programme will focus on high-level, cross-cutting issues identified by the FSA (the Council may also flag issues of importance to the FSA for possible consideration).

 Its outputs will include short reports on collective insights on big issues; it will also work with FSA to convene wider discussions, events or initiatives to generate and synthesise insights from wider groups on specific issues.

 The Council Chair will work closely with the FSA CSA to develop and prioritise the Council’s work programme, in line with its remit.

 The Council may also flag issues of strategic importance for the FSA which the FSA has not itself identified, for possible consideration.

 The Council publishes an annual report which sets out its work during that year, its budgetary spend and its performance against the FSA’s Good Practice Guidelines for Scientific Advisory Committees.

 In addition to regular contact between meetings, the Council Chair and FSA CSA will meet for a feedback discussion each year to review the work of the Council against its remit, and the relationship with and support from the FSA.